Winter is just around the corner.

 2. Best Value - Weatherbeeta Parka Dog Coat

-If you want something that can help your four-legged friend stay warm outdoors for several hours, look no further than the Weatherbeeta Parka Dog Coat.
+If you want something that can help your four-legged friend stay warm outside for several hours, look no further than the Weatherbeeta Parka Dog Coat.

-It is very durable, made of waterproof, breathable, and super strong 1,200 denier fabric filled with 220g of polyfill, a good amount of insulation to help retain your canine’s body heat on most winter days.
-With a full chest and belly coverage, and an oversized stand-up collar to ensure your dog’s comfort.
+It is very durable, made of waterproof, breathable, and super strong 1,200 denier fabric filled with 220g of polyfill, which is a good amount of insulation that can help retain your canine’s body heat on most winter days.
+Plus, it has full chest and belly coverage and an oversized stand-up collar for added warmth.

-There is also a leash hole where you can access to the harness and has reflective strips for added visibility at night.
+This winter jacket also has a hole where you can easily access the harness and come with reflective trim for added visibility at night.

 Features: